UK Bank Holidays - Season

 Although Ostara is not a mainstream festival in the United Kingdom, it resonates strongly with those aligned with neopagan and Wiccan paths, as well as individuals who seek to attune themselves with the cycles of nature.
 As daffodils bloom and trees burst into leaf, Ostara provides a spiritual framework for appreciating the impermanence and beauty of life, offering a moment of pause to reflect on renewal, both of the earth and of the self.

-Midsummer, observed around the Summer Solstice, usually between June 20th and 24th, is a celebration of the zenith of summer and the height of the solar year.
+Midsummer, is a celebration of the zenith of summer and the height of the solar year.
 In the British Isles, this festival has ancient roots that extend back to pre-Christian times and is often associated with various Celtic traditions.
 Although the specific customs can vary significantly across regions, they are united by a focus on celebrating the power and warmth of the sun at its peak.

 In England, one of the most iconic celebrations takes place at Stonehenge, where people gather to witness the sunrise aligning with the Heel Stone, creating a mesmerizing spectacle of light and shadow.
 Bonfires are another traditional element of Midsummer celebrations, symbolising the sun and serving as a focal point for communal gatherings.
 Fire is seen as purifying and empowering, and in some traditions, people leap over the bonfire to bring good fortune and to ward off evil spirits.